Cheyenne's Best Road Trip Ideas

 Rated an “Epic” trail system by the International Mountain Bicycling Association, Curt Gowdy State Park features more than 35 miles of well-marked scenic trails for mountain bikers and hikers of all ages.
 The park has dedicated “play” areas for mountain bikes and designated horse-friendly trails.
 The system is great for snowshoeing and cross-country skiing during snowy months.
 With entrance fees ranging from $4-9 per vehicle (depending on residency and time of year), you can’t go wrong.

-Curt Gowdy’s three reservoirs (as well as several of Cheyenne’s city parks) bring peace in the beauty of water.
+Curt Gowdy’s three reservoirs (as well as several of Cheyenne’s city parks) bring peace to the beauty of water.
 Anglers will enjoy fishing for rainbow trout and kokanee salmon.
-Rent stand up paddleboards (SUP) and kayaks from local outfitters and get out onto the water, under towering rock formations.
+Rent stand-up paddleboards (SUP) and kayaks from local outfitters and get out onto the water, under towering rock formations.

 Curt Gowdy State Park and Vedauwoo both have established campgrounds, but if you are into rustic camping (read: established fire pits, but no restroom facilities and bring your own water), there are dozens of sites around the Vedauwoo and Pole Mountain areas in Medicine Bow National Forest that are first-come, first-served and free to camp.
 Access is limited seasonally to protect wildlife, but if escape is what you crave, these dirt roads can lead you to voluntary isolation.
 Also popular in these areas is exploring via ATV.
 Where standard vehicles fail on the roads, 4-wheelers often give access.
 Whether you are camping or off-roading, make sure to heed posted signs and pay attention to the wildfire restrictions on any given day – we want to keep Wyoming wild for everyone.